 Infinite scrolls are a huge trend that influenced not only the creation of websites, but social platforms as well.
 However, unlike social platforms on which any activity is quite obvious, it was impossible for website owners to keep track of how their visitors behave while scrolling — until now.

 With GTM, you can clearly see the scrolling process on your website and establish a pattern.
 Each break they make while going through your website will be visible, and you’ll be able to determine which parts of your websites are the most popular on your infinite scroll page, which is most commonly a landing page.

-This is an interesting Analytics feature; Google invites its users to ask their team about their professional opinion when it comes to the plans they make and their envelopments.
+This is an interesting Analytics feature: Google invites its users to ask their team about their professional opinion when it comes to the plans they make and their envelopments.
 Via Google Analytics Intelligence, your account will receive information about the negative and positive sides of your plan.
-This kind of insight coming from team Google can help you greatly with strategy development in different fields.
+This kind of insight coming from team Google can help you with strategy development in different fields.

-Based on everything we talked about, Google Analytics and Google Tag Manager complete each other.
+Google Analytics and Google Tag Manager complete each other.
 You should use GA to track the basic behavior of your website visitors, and as a highly valuable source of information because it contains data gathered from multiple resources.

 For precise tracking of the behavior of your visitors with the purpose of getting to know your target audience and learning about their response to your website content, you should turn to GTM.
 Naturally, it will take a little time for you to learn about all its features, but each is quite useful.

 Treat GA as if it were your headquarters and your GTM as if it were your field team — both of them are quite necessary for your business and its website to run smoothly.